 The Leominster Spanish American Center Community Food Pantry, one of our major initiatives, was developed to increase access to supplemental food for our clients who have often faced food insecurity due to a variety of social and economic reasons.

 This past summer (2014), for example, there was a major disruption in the food supply chain in the Leominster & Fitchburg area due to the prolonged Market Basket walk out.
 As many low and middle income families rely on the lower cost grocery items offered by this grocery chain, alternatives were often priced higher, causing food budgets everywhere to become stressed!
 As a result, our Community Food Pantry was stretched to the limit while trying to meet the needs of families who could not afford these unanticipated price hikes.

-Here is a Fact Sheet developed as a part of The Board Of Directors’ Food Basket Challenge, to provide an outline of the clients helped and services provided by the Leominster Spanish American Center’s Community Food Pantry:
+Here is a Fact Sheet developed to provide an outline of the clients helped and services provided by the Leominster Spanish American Center’s Community Food Pantry:

 Fact Sheet – Leominster Spanish American Center ~Community Food Pantry~El Almacén de Comida

 Location: Basement of SAC Offices, 112 Spruce St., Leominster, MA

 Hours of operation for client visit: Monday – Friday from 9 am – 2 pm.